XOXO (festival)

-XOXO is an annual festival and conference held in Portland, Oregon, that describes itself as "an experimental festival for independent artists who live and work online".
+XOXO was an annual festival and conference held in Portland, Oregon, that described itself as "an experimental festival for independent artists who live and work online".
 XOXO was founded in 2012 by Andy Baio and Andy McMillan with funding from prepaid tickets and other contributions via Kickstarter.
 In 2016, technology website The Verge called it "the internet's best festival".

-XOXO was held every year from 2012 to 2019 except for 2017; it has not been held since 2019, as a result of the COVID-19 pandemic.
+XOXO was held every year from 2012 to 2019 except for 2017.
+It was not held between 2020 and 2023, as a result of the COVID-19 pandemic.
+The final festival was held in 2024.

 History

+XOXO was an annual festival and conference that focused on indie creators and artists working on the web.
+Except for a larger conference in 2018, the conference was limited to around 1,000 attendees, and organizers introduced an application and lottery system to promote diversity and discourage attendees who were focused on marketing to other attendees.
+Speakers at the festivals were most often independent creators, and the festival eschewed the corporate nature of other conferences and festivals centered around technology.
+Talks at the first two events generally reflected enthusiasm around being an indie creator, while later events featured more reflection on the challenges of being an independent artist, criticism of the web and the broader technology industry, and focus on social justice and activism.

 2012

 The inaugural event was held in Portland's Yale Union Laundry Building in September 2012 with approximately 400 participants.
+That year's event was funded on Kickstarter, raising $175,000.

-Associated events included live music, film screenings, an arcade of independently produced videogames, a market, and food trucks.
+Associated events included live music, film screenings, an arcade of independently produced video games, a market, and food trucks.
 News media and bloggers noted an "impressive list of speakers" and an "intimate tone" missing from other technology-focused conferences.
 Ruth Brown wrote "the audience was overwhelmingly white, male, middle class and educated."

 2013

 The festival returned to the Yale Union Laundry Building with speakers, workshops, films, music shows, game events, and a market.
 Baio described it as being "about artists and hackers and makers that are using the internet to make a living doing what they love independently without sacrificing creative or financial control".
+To handle increased interest while remaining small (500 conference tickets and 200 "fringe event" tickets), it had an application process with questions intended to filter out people who wanted to market to attendees.

 Portland Monthly compared the event to the larger South by Southwest festival, quoting Matthew Haughey saying SXSW speakers are "in the business of selling technologies" and XOXO speakers are "creating things".
-To handle increased interest while remaining small (500 conference tickets and 200 "fringe event" tickets), it had an application process with questions intended to filter out people who wanted to market to attendees.
+Rachel Edidin described the event in Wired as a "creative incubator" that is "painfully earnest, unflaggingly positive", and criticized the event for high ticket costs that introduced barriers to access that mirrored some of the issues it sought to resist.